sheplecjs/sampqle/README.md

  |2022-01 |        22 |       135 |        141 |
  |2022-02 |        19 |         3 |          3 |
  |2022-03 |         1 |         0 |          0 |

+## Included Examples

++ 01_nps_view.sql - *Creates a view that categorizes and groups by month nps responses.
+An arithmetic mean is used in cases where a user submits multiple responses for a single period.*

++ 02_nps_by_month.sql - *Creates a monthly overview of nps responses from the previous view.*

++ 03_recent_tx_detractors.sql - *Describes the transactions of detractors as well as total sales in terms of products purchased.*